 Jerusalem artichokes cut into matchstick-sized pieces (along with chopped carrots and parsley) make an ideal base for this thick and creamy dressing.
 Sour cream, mayonnaise, and mustard are cut with white vinegar and capers to balance out the flavors.
 Get the Jerusalem Artichoke Slaw recipe.

 This recipe screams summer—use fresh corn on the cob that you char on the grill and only the ripest summer tomatoes for the best results.
-Lime, garlic, and mustard dressing topped with fresh cilantro make this coleslaw a nice change from the norm and exceptionally fresh.
+Lime, garlic, tomatillos, and a cilantro mustard dressing make this coleslaw a nice change from the norm and exceptionally fresh.
 Get our Easy Corn and Tomato Coleslaw recipe.

 White vinegar, horseradish, pickles and even 2 tablespoons of pickle brine add acidity to the mayonnaise-based dressing in this recipe for easy red cabbage coleslaw.
 This is a heavier slaw that pairs well with grilled meats and vegetables—leave it in the refrigerator overnight to amp up the flavors.
 Get our Easy Red Coleslaw recipe.